Ask Experts Questions for FREE Help!

 ScottGem's Avatar

-First, please do not use e-mail or PMs to ask followup questions.
+First, please do not use e-mail or PMs to ask follow-up questions.
 I generally just ignore them.

-But something sounds wierd here.
+But something sounds weird here.
 You claim someone from the DA's office came to your workplace and searched your work area and took things.
 Either they had a warrant or it was theft.
 If they had a warrant then you could challenge the warrant.
 If anything confiscated during this search was given to someone outside the DA's office then the DA has some trouble on his hands.

 But you NEED to get an attorney.
 Someone who will fight the warrant and determine your best course of action.

-Old Apr 21, 2008, 09:09 AM #4
+Apr 21, 2008, 10:09 AM

 I also am confused by this question.

-Old Apr 21, 2008, 09:18 AM #5
+Apr 21, 2008, 10:18 AM

 I think we need more information.
 How were the CD's stolen etc.